nglasl/silverstripe-misdirection/README.md

 #### Historical Link Mappings

-To ensure the current page version history is carried across, `/dev/tasks/MisdirectionHistoricalLinkMappingsTask` may be used to instantiate the appropriate link mappings.
-However, this is currently only supported by `MySQL`.
+To ensure the current page version history remains, `/dev/tasks/MisdirectionHistoricalLinkMappingsTask` may be used to instantiate the appropriate link mappings.
+However, this task is currently only supported by `MySQL`.

 ## Maintainer Contact